Transkei: Government and politics

-Nominally, the Republic of Transkei was a parliamentary democracy which allowed for a multi-party system.
+Nominally, the Republic of Transkei was a parliamentary democracy that allowed for a multi-party system.
 During its existence, six parties registered to compete in elections at different points of its history.
-Until the military coup of 1987, the TNIP remained the ruling party, while the Transkei People's Freedom Party constituted the official opposition.
+Until the military coup of 1987, the Transkei National Independence Party remained the ruling party, while the Transkei People's Freedom Party constituted the official opposition.
 Because its founder, Cromwell Diko, was a former member of the ruling party, and due to its continued support of President Matanzima's policies, there is a widely held belief that it was actually initiated by Matanzima himself to give the impression of free elections when in fact there were none.
-Other parties that existed never did gain any representation in parliament.
+Other parties that existed never gained any representation in parliament.

 According to the Constitution of Transkei, parliament consisted of the president in joint session with the National Assembly and its laws and legislative decisions were immune to judicial review.
 Seventy-five of its members were elected by popular vote from the various districts Transkei's territory was divided into.
 The remaining members were unelected Paramount Chiefs and ex officio chiefs whose number per district was enshrined in the constitution.